Dasmanth/learn-shell/README.md

 Shell script not working if it is not a root user - means shell script should stop if it is not root user.
+Redirectors:

+  It's used to store the out of the file in the custome path